Julius-R/starter-workflow-template-pug/README.md

 2. Run yarn or npm install to get the dev-dependencies
 3. Run gulp watch to start browser-sync and file watching
 4. Once you save changes in the src file, the dist file will automatically be created
-5. The index.html file included has reference to the dist, so as soon as you make your changes, they will appear in the browser
+5. The index.pug file included has reference to the dist, so as soon as you make your changes, they will appear in the browser.
+6. The html file that is produced will be minified